Taapeli/isotammi-addons/source/isotammiexportxml/README.md

 ### File format

 The resulting file has the default extension ".isotammi.gpkg" (yes, it is a "double extension").
 The file format is the same as in Gramps .gpkg files.
 Even when you don't include the media - in that case the media is simply not included but the file is still a gpkg file.
 The file format is compatible with Gramps - i.e. Gramps can still read the file normally and it will ignore the new metadata.

 Using the extension .isotammi.gpkg is not mandatory - you can use plain .gpkg but including "isotammi" will make it clearer that it contains Isotammi metadata.

-Referring to thei file as an "XML file" is a bit misleading.
+Referring to the file as an "XML file" is actually a bit misleading.
 Actually it is a gzipped tar file with an embedded XML file.

 ### Include media